Menu

 1. Complete the Grievance Initiation Form.

-2. Submit it via email or fax to the current Grievance Coordinator at grievance@rpanet.org.
+2. The form completed form will be sent to the Grievance Coordinator at grievance@rpanet.org.

 Please note: If an RPA fails to pay their annual registration fee, then according to the organization’s by-laws, they have voluntarily terminated their registration.